2008 Texas Rangers season

 The Texas Rangers 2008 season was the 48th year of the franchise and 37th since moving to Arlington, Texas.
-The organization, after finishing fourth in the American League Western Division in 2007.
+The organization, after finishing fourth in the American League West in 2007.
 The new season would be the first under the oversight of newly hired club president and former Ranger great Nolan Ryan.
 Upon his hire, Ryan indicated that his role in the 2008 season would be largely observational with regard to baseball operations, and any major changes would be made following the conclusion of the regular season.

 The Rangers set a Major League record for the most doubles by a team in a season, with 376.

 Preseason

 Notable offseason transactions

 The Rangers' offseason was filled with activity as Jon Daniels moved to quickly acquire talent both on and off the field.
 The 2007 club roster fielded several arbitration-eligible players, whose status for 2008 remained unsure.
 Several of these players would sign short-term contracts with the Rangers while others would seek playing time elsewhere.